-Hypothesis (prediction): Changing will make the solar oven cook a marshmallow to aster.
+Hypothesis (prediction): Changing will make the solar oven cook a marshmallow faster.

 Suggested equipment: Foil tray, aluminium foil, cardboard box (pizza box), scissors, glad wrap, sticky tape.

+Suggested procedure:

-Suggested procedure: Work in small groups and sketch a design for a solar oven.
-Consider how large to make it, wha materials, if you have a door, how it will be positioned. t Build the solar oven.
-As a class bring all the different solar ovens together and make predictions about which will commarshmallow fastest.
-How will you measure this? ok a Place ovens in the sun and position for optimal performance.
-At exactly the same time place a marshmallow in each oven and start a timer.
-Remove marshmallows at exactly the same time.
-Measure how well cooked the marshmallows are.
+- Work in small groups and sketch a design for a solar oven.
+Consider how large to make it, what materials, if you have a door, how it will be positioned. - Build the solar oven. - As a class bring all the different solar ovens together and make predictions about which will cook a marshmallow fastest.
+How will you measure this? - Place ovens in the sun and position for optimal performance. - At exactly the same time place a marshmallow in each oven and start a timer. - Remove marshmallows at exactly the same time. - Measure how well cooked the marshmallows are.
 What measures will you use?
-Record the resin a table. ults The thing we have changed in our experiment is:
+Record the results in a table.

+The thing we have changed in our experiment is: